 5 Best Flat Racehorses Of All Time

 Comparing different generations of race horses isn’t easy, mainly because they never raced against each other.
 However, ratings have been used to assess the brilliance of racehorses for decades, and an average Group-1 winner is rated between 125 and 129, whilst an above average group-1 winner is rated between 130 and 135.
-Meanwhile, outstanding racehorses are allotted a rating in excess of 140 – and here are the 5 highest-rated flat horses of all time.
+Meanwhile, outstanding racehorses are allotted a rating in excess of 140 – and here are our 5 best flat horses ever! (or as of May 2016 anyway).

 Frankel – Rating 147